ziadadel001/php-oop-solid-guide/README.md

 ## Getting Started

-Begin with the folder 01-oop-basics and follow the repository step by step.
+Begin with the folder `01-oop-basics` and follow the repository step by step.

+---

+**Note:** The content, formatting, and phrasing in this repository were assisted and refined using AI tools to ensure clarity, proper structure, and readability.